dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

 cache just by running a playbook (e.g., cluster.yml) with no changes.
 Kubespray puts the ansible cache in /tmp (see `fact_caching_connection = /tmp` in ansible.cfg).

-IMPORTANT: Understand that the `/etc/kubernetes/manifest` files on each Kubernetes node files are regenerated (but should be the same)
-      and the kube-controller, kube-scheduler, and kube-apiserver are restarted (resulting in about 44 seconds of kube-apiserver downtime in my case).
-However, workloads and the service they provide should remain intact and running.

 It's a good idea to save your ansible cache in case you need to use the `-limit` option.
 This will ensure you do not have to run kubespray when you don't need to.
 Also, if one of your nodes is dead (e.g., not responding), you may not be able to generate the ansible cache.

-I have yet to explore this idea but will soon.
+IMPORTANT: Understand that the `/etc/kubernetes/manifest` files on each Kubernetes node files are regenerated (but should be the same) and for master k8s nodes, the kube-controller, kube-scheduler, and kube-apiserver are restarted (resulting in about 44 seconds of kube-apiserver downtime in my case).
+However, workloads and the service they provide should remain intact and running.

 ## Recommendation: Save your certificates